amanarora9848/unige-rt1-assignment1/README.md

         PRINT "Task Completed"
         END EXECUTION

-    // This condition is useful to account for duplicate token codes for different colors else if token_code in SILVER_ARRANGED AND token_code in GOLD_ARRANGED TURN_ROBOT //continue searching
+    //Condition useful to account for duplicate token codes for different colors, both already arranged else if token_code in SILVER_ARRANGED AND token_code in GOLD_ARRANGED TURN_ROBOT //continue searching

-    // IF token of arranged code found and is of same color (useful in case of duplicate token codes for different colors) else if (SELECTOR AND token_code in SILVER_ARRANGED) OR (NOT SELECTOR AND token_code in GOLD_ARRANGED)
+    //If token of arranged code found and is of same color (useful in case of duplicate token codes for different colors) else if (SELECTOR AND token_code in SILVER_ARRANGED) OR (NOT SELECTOR AND token_code in GOLD_ARRANGED)
         TURN_ROBOT //continue searching